erroronline1/caro/readme.md

 [application]
-debugging = no ; yes, no; enables or disables error messages defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX.json files; user can customize within profile issue_mail = "issues@companymail.tld" ; address for application and security issues order_auth = "token, signature" ; available options: token, signature; pin is default, because it represents authorization order_gtin_barcode = no ; yes, no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp
+debugging = no ; yes, no; enables or disables error messages defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX.json files; user can customize within profile is_development = no ; yes, no; overloadable in config.env, highlights the application on yes as development environment issue_mail = "issues@companymail.tld" ; address for application and security issues order_auth = "token, signature" ; available options: token, signature; pin is default, because it represents authorization order_gtin_barcode = no ; yes, no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp